Role of a Corporate Secretary in the Philippines

 The duties of a Corporate Secretary in the Philippines may seem daunting, given that these are done periodically, and serious sanctions, fines, and penalties are imposed unto corporations who fail to comply.
 Making sure that all requirements have been complied with is likewise an arduous task.
 To ensure that these SEC compliance matter would not affect the operations of the corporation, it is essential to have a qualified and experienced Corporate Secretary in the Philippines.

 *Arceo and Irasusta Law Firm is a law office in Quezon City that serves clients anywhere in the Philippines and abroad.
 Its lawyers have extensive experience in corporate housekeeping services and ensuring compliance with all corporate requirements.
 Our corporate lawyers have successfully processed numerous incorporations and are providing Corporate Secretarial Services in the Philippines.
-Should you need Philippine Corporate Secretarial and Corporate Housekeeping services, you may contact us at email@example.com to get in touch with any of our commercial lawyers.
+Arceo Law also offers resident agent, independent director, and monthly legal retainer services.
+Should you need Philippine Corporate Secretarial and Corporate Housekeeping services, you may contact us at firstname.lastname@example.org to get in touch with any of our commercial lawyers.